 What Is Budget Burndown Chart in Excel?

 The Budget Burndown chart is mainly used by project managers.
 It is used for tracking the progress of the project.
 We can analyze if the work is progressing according to the deadline.
-In X–axis, there is information about time tracking.
+In the X–axis, there is information about time tracking.
 And Y–axis represents the remaining task.
-So, in Budget Burndown Chart, there are 2 lines.
-One is representing the estimated remaining tasks according to the budget or plan and another line is representing the actual progress.
+So, in the Budget Burndown Chart, there are 2 lines.
+One represents the estimated remaining tasks according to the budget or plan and another line represents the actual progress.
 For this reason, this chart is used for keeping track of and maintaining the schedule for the projects.

 To create a Budget Burndown Chart in Excel, we will use a dataset of a project.
 The task is already 50% completed.
 The remaining 50% task needs to be completed between 7th November 2022 to 15th November 2022.
 There is an estimation of working progress day by day.
 And there will be no work over the weekend.
 So, now we will insert the actual work progress and will create Budget Burndown Chart in Excel.
 To learn the procedure, let’s go through the steps.